DalesBus - Public Transport in the Yorkshire Dales

 Bainbridge

-A traditional small dales village with its village green and pub (buses 156, 856 and 875).
-Just over a mile away is the larger village of Askrigg (buses 156 and 855) used for filming the first television series of All Creatures Great and Small half a century ago.
+A traditional small dales village with its village green and pub (buses 156, 856, 857, 858 and 875/876).
+Just over a mile away is the larger village of Askrigg (buses 156 and 857) used for filming the first television series of All Creatures Great and Small half a century ago.
 An approximately five mile round trip will take you to the shores of Semerwater, reached by walking along back roads or footpaths paralleling the River Bain - one of Britain's shortest rivers.

 Aysgarth Falls

-Alight at the Falls Corner (bus 856 or 875), and walk down the steep hill on the road or through the church yard via some steps until you reach the river Ure.
+Alight at the Falls Corner (bus 856 or 875/876), and walk down the steep hill on the road or through the church yard via some steps until you reach the river Ure.
 The upper falls can be seen from the bridge.
 Continue up the hill on the other side of the river to reach the visitor centre, and further through the woods the middle and lower falls can be seen.

 Upper Wharfedale

-Don’t forget the honeypot destinations of Bolton Abbey, Burnsall and Grassington.
-They are all accessible by DalesBus without having to pay parking charges.
+Don’t forget the honeypot destinations of Bolton Abbey, Burnsall and Grassington - which features as Darrowby in the new version of All Creatures Great and Small.
+They are all accessible by bus without having to pay parking charges.
 In turn, these destinations are linked by bus and the Dales Way footpath to Kettlewell, Starbotton and Buckden.
-See if you can find the mice carved in the wooden pews in St Michael & All Angels Church, Hubberholme, a mile beyond Buckden.
+See if you can find the mice carved in the wooden pews at St Michael & All Angels Church in Hubberholme, a mile beyond Buckden.
 Services 72, 74, 873, 874, 875 and 876 link Skipton and Ilkley with Upper Wharfedale destinations.

 Stump Cross Caverns

-Located on the Pateley Bridge to Grassington Road (bus 822 on Summer Sundays and Bank Holidays) about 2 miles from west of Greenhow this is another show cave and visitor centre (admission fee).
+Located on the Pateley Bridge to Grassington Road (DalesBus 822 on Summer Sundays and Bank Holidays) about 2 miles from west of Greenhow this is another show cave and visitor centre (admission fee).
 After a visit, those still feeling energetic may be happy to walk the 5 or 6 miles from the caverns to catch a different bus home from either Burnsall or Barden.

 Pateley Bridge